Avo-Catto/Avo-Catto/README.md

 ### Hi there 👋

-- 🔭 I'm currently working on a physics engine
+- 🔭 I'm currently working on an rpi project
-- 🌱 I'm currently learning rust & quantum mechanics
+- 🌱 I'm currently learning rust & assembly
 - 💻 I'm currently employed as embedded software developer
 - 🤔 I know python and rust
 - 💬 Ask me for help on your/our project